 The final event of the month, the keynote speaker series on Nov.
 29, is also hosted by Wunk Sheek.
 The organization plans to Zoom in two Native American leaders and will host the event in person at the Multicultural Student Center at 5 p.m.
 Wunk Sheek and the ISCC plan to announce the speakers soon, as they are working to finalize financing for the event.

 Both Sphon and Rodriguez stressed the importance of continuing to acknowledge and prioritize indigenous perspectives and events outside of the month of November.

 “I think the university is getting more and more engaged with tribal nations — it's [just] keeping the momentum from November going all year is really crucial,” Spohn said.

 “It's been very frustrating, especially when we seem to get no type of support from the university.
 I know my leadership team has been wanting to kind of figure out what we can do to get a new space since they are taking ours away,” Rodriguez said.
-“Just kind of bringing the acknowledgement of why we need a space.
-I feel like it goes back to the theme of more than [a land] acknowledgement.”
+“Just kind of bringing the acknowledgment of why we need a space.
+I feel like it goes back to the theme of more than [a land] acknowledgment.”

 Editor's note: This story was updated on December 6 at 6:20 p.m. to reflect the ISC building's current demolition plans.